 With right side facing you, re-attach yarn and repeat row 10 and rows 1 -4 of the sleeve shaping.
 Fasten off.

-For the Back for the back of the top,
+For the Back of the top,

 Ch 75 (83, 91, 99)